-NOTE: Upon successful completion of the required courses, all graduation competencies will be satisfied; completion of entire Office Administration program constitutes one GA competency.
+NOTES: Upon successful completion of the required courses, all graduation competencies will be satisfied.
+Completion of entire Office Administration program constitutes one GA competency.
+Students pursuing dual Office Administration degrees must complete OA 200C in the specialty area of their second degree.